 On one hand, sonic branding is built on tactics that have been a central component of marketing since the dawn of salesmanship.
-On the other, it is an underdeveloped, yet widely influential arm of marketing that has for so long flown below the radar and is only now gaining dominance.
+On the other hand, it is an underdeveloped yet widely influential arm of marketing that has long flown under the radar, only now gaining traction.

 While sonic branding may be a rapidly growing topic of interest, getting started doesn’t have to be daunting.
 By walking your brand through a few simple exercises, you’ll quickly develop a solid understanding of your own unique persona, sound, and intended emotional response.

-The time to dive into our audio era is now.
-Whether you’re designing ads for Pandora, creating an audio blog, launching your first Alexa Skill, starting a podcast or more, you’re in good company.
+The time to dive into the audio era is now.
+Whether you’re designing ads for Spotify, creating an audio blog, launching your first Alexa Skill, starting a podcast, or more, you’re in good company.